GJQu/GJQu.github.io/_posts/2024-04-03-first-blog-post.markdown

 ---
 layout: post
 title: "My First Blog Post"
 date: 2024-04-03 17:26:36 +0100
-categories: [Technology, Books]  # Categories for organizing posts
-tags: [Machine Learning, AI]  # Tags for spec
-author: Gavin Qu  # Name of the author
-layout: single  # Layout option, "single" is commonly used for posts
-header:
-  image: "/assets/images/learning_pyramid.png"  # Path to the header image
-  # caption: "Photo credit: [**Unsplash**](https://unsplash.com)"  # Optional caption for the header image
-toc: true  # Enable a table of contents on the page
-toc_label: "My Table of Contents"  # Label for the TOC
-toc_icon: "file-text-o"  # Icon next to the TOC title, uses Font Awesome icons
-published: true  # If false, the post won't be published but will be drafted
+categories: technology books
+tags: machine-learning ai
+thumbnail: assets/img/learning_pyramid.png
+description: A first blog post about the learning pyramid and the journey of learning Machine Learning from theory to application, including recommended books and resources.
+toc:
+  sidebar: left
+giscus_comments: false
+related_posts: true
 ---

 In the learning pyramid (also known as the cone of learning), the base of the pyramid is made up of "Practiced by Doing (75%)" and "Teaching Others (90%)", the percentage represent the final retention of knowledge induced by the type of learning.